-The Preferences window defines your global preferences, that apply to all of the sessions on your machine.
-Global preferences define the way you like to work, and the way your system is set up (such as your MIDI control surfaces or timecode sources).
+In Mixbus 32C v7, the Preferences window has been rearranged to better group associated menus together p(banner tip).
+The Preferences window defines the global options that will be applied to all of the sessions on your machine.
+Global preferences define the way you like to work and the way your system is set up (such as your MIDI control surfaces or timecode sources).
 If you want to change settings for a particular session, go to Session Properties.